Participants view a visual summary

 Through Feedback

 Graphic Recording is always live, visible, and accessible in the room.
 While I’m drawing, participants have the opportunity to observe the creation of the image.
 Feedback often comes during breaks.
 Simultaneously, participants receive feedback through the visualization, which invites reflection.
 Since I work exclusively with original content, i.e., what is said on the spot, it facilitates identification when participants see themselves in the image/quote.
 They feel heard and respected.
 People are more inclined to actively engage when they see that their contributions are being directly represented.
 This also makes other perspectives, which are often not immediately apparent, visible.
+Graphic Recording is most successful when the image creation is integrated into the event process.

 Graphic Recording works with results